plainblack/ving/ving/docs/subsystems/pulumi.md

 Prod does the following things differently than dev:
 - stores its AWS generated variables in .env.prod
+- provisions a VPC
-- provisions a database
+- provisions an Aurora Serverless database
-- provisions a hosting environment (EC2)
+- provisions an EC2 instance